 We know Don wouldn’t bother with Projects, but we reckon Peggy and Sal would love themBeing able to view and collaborate on all of your team’s documents in a single, shared workspace is one thing.
 But what if you’re working on designs for multiple clients?
 Or multiple products?
 That’s where Projects come in.

 With Projects, you’ll be able to organize your work by client or product (or any other grouping that makes sense to you and your team) and filter your documents in a new sidebar menu.

 We’re putting the finishing touches on Projects right now and plan to have it in Sketch Cloud, for both teams and personal accounts, very soon.
 We’ll be sure to announce it as soon as it ships.

 As we mentioned in our launch announcement, we have a whole host of exciting updates and features planned for Sketch for Teams.
 Here’s what’s coming up on our roadmap:

 - A Full Canvas view, so you can go beyond single artboards and get a better overview of your documents — ideal for those complex user flows.

-- Annotations that let you comment comment right on designs themselves, giving more context to your feedback.
+- Commenting let you discuss specific design elements, giving more context to your feedback.
 We’re planning to pull those comments back into the Mac app, as well.

 - A new Cloud API, making it easy to use Cloud with your favorite third-party tools and services.